Samsung launches world's first smartphone with curved screen

 Competition is heating up with Samsung's cross-town rival LG Electronics planning to introduce a smartphone with a vertically curved display in the first week of November, a source familiar with the matter said this week.

-Its components affiliate, LG Chem Ltd, said on Tuesday it had started commercial production of a curved battery for use in the device.
+Its components affiliate, LG Chem Ltd (051910.KS), said on Tuesday it had started commercial production of a curved battery for use in the device.

 The firm also said it has developed a battery in cable form, suitable for wearable devices, and expected to start commercial production within the next couple of years.